-However, the production manager became aware of the visitor to his profile and looked at his profile again.
-He was so taken with it that he wrote to him and asked for his contact details to be released.
-First there was an exchange of communication over the phone, then the invitation to the interview came.
-Ultimately, it was possible to agree on a collaboration.
+The production manager, however, became aware of the visitor to his profile I aufmerksam and looked at his profile again.
+He was so impressed that he wrote to him and asked for his contact details to be released.
+First there was an exchange of communication over the phone, then came the invitation to the job interview.
+In the end, we were able to agree on a collaboration.

-On Twitter or Facebook it would probably not have come to this contact, since the participant of me was not represented in the two mentioned platforms and did not want to.
+Via Twitter or Facebook This contact would probably not have come about, as the participant I supervised was not represented on the two platforms mentioned and did not want to.

 However, it is not just the skepticism of many people about the meaningfulness of many social media job search platforms that gives Xing a head start over Twitter as a job acquisition platform: Often, there are also missing cognitive or technical skills to understand and handle multiple platforms.

-I have supported a wide variety of people who differ according to age, nationality, educational level, as well as according to communicative, technical and analytical skills.
-Accordingly the work on the online presences of the participants was different.
+I have supported the most diverse people, who differ in age, nationality, level of education, as well as in communication, technical and analytical skills.
+The work on the Online-Presence of the participants different.

 The creation of profiles in Monster or Stepstone under guidance worked mostly well, even if there were already crumpled faces, if one pointed out the necessary regular profile care.

-It usually became problematic with social media profiles: the participants who jumped on the social media train came at most to the Xing, occasionally to the LinkedIn wagon.
-After that, it was mostly the last stop.
+It usually became problematic with social media profiles: the participants who were on the social mediaa-Zug jumped, got at most to the Xing, occasionally to the LinkedIn wagon.
+After that it was mostly the end of the line.

-Twitter (and Facebook) may be the more innovative, faster, more direct communication medium than Xing, but that's where the problem lies for many jobseekers - many are too fast, too dynamic, too present.
+Twitter (and also Facebook) may be the more innovative, faster, more direct communication medium than Xing, but that's exactly what it's all about Problem for many job seekers - many are too fast, too dynamic, too present.

-And I include the 28-year-old literary scholar ("I've been trying Twitter for two weeks, I don't get it") as well as the 58-year-old engineer ("Do I need a Facebook now?").
+And here I include the 28-year-old literary scholar (“I've been trying Twitter for two weeks, I don't get it”) as well as the 58-year-old engineer (“Do I need a Facebook? ”).